Inside the Content

-To entice the best and brightest foreign workers, Singapore’s work visas are generally allocated purely by your salary, making it a lot easier to apply compared to other countries.
+To entice the best and brightest foreign workers, Singapore’s work visas are generally allocated by applicants’ salaries, making it a lot easier to apply compared to other countries.

 In this Singapore visa guide, we’ll go over:

-- Singapore Work Permit visas for skilled and semi-skilled workers
+- Singapore work permits and work visas for skilled and semi-skilled workers

-In total, there are 7 main work visas and or/work permit types in Singapore, and we’ll go through all of them to see which one is right for you.
+In total, there are 7 main work visas and or/work permit types in Singapore, and we’ll go through them to see which ones are right for your foreign employees.

 Let’s get started!

-The Singapore Employment Pass is for foreign professionals looking to work in Singapore.
-Generally, you’d be a manager, executive, or other high-level workers in your industry.
-This is a one or two-year visa, renewable for up to three years.
-Singapore’s Employment Pass prefers younger applicants who have graduated from reputable institutions.
-Older applicants can of course apply, you would just need to have a higher salary and position.
+The Singapore Employment Pass (EP) is for foreign professionals looking to work in Singapore.
+Generally, you’d be a manager, executive, or other high-level worker in your industry.

 To qualify, you’ll need:

-- To have a job offer from an approved employer in Singapore.
+- A job offer from an approved employer in Singapore

-You’ll need to show that you have relevant qualifications, but the most important thing is that you can prove that you earn at least $5,000 per month.
+- Relevant qualifications, but the most important thing is that you can prove that you earn at least S$5,000 per month

 If you’d like to find out more about applying for this visa, check out our detailed Singapore Employment Pass visa guide.

-If you already own your own business and would like to relocate it to Singapore, the Singapore Entrepreneur Pass (also known as the EntrePass) is the visa you need.
-This is a one-year visa, renewable for up to two years.
+If you already own a business and would like to relocate it to Singapore, the Singapore Entrepreneur Pass (also known as the EntrePass) is the visa you need.
+This is a 1-year visa, renewable for up to 2 years.

 To qualify, you’ll need to:

-- Be registered with Singapore’s Accounting and Corporate Regulatory Authority (ACRA) that has innovative technologies or is venture-backed
+- Have a private limited company registered with Singapore’s Accounting and Corporate Regulatory Authority (ACRA) that has innovative technologies or is venture-backed

 If you’d like to find out more about applying for this visa, check out our detailed Singapore Entrepreneur Pass visa guide.